GridProtectionAlliance/gsf/Source/Documentation/GrafanaFunctions.md

 # GSF Grafana Functions

-The Grafana interfaces defined in the Grid Solutions Framework allow for aggregation and operational functions on a per-series and per-set basis.
-The following defines the available functions and group operations that are available for a data source implementing the GSF Grafana interface, e.g., [openHistorian](https://github.com/GridProtectionAlliance/openHistorian).
+The Grafana interfaces defined in the Grid Solutions Framework allow for aggregation and operational functions on a per-series and per-group basis.
+The following defines the [available functions](#available-functions) and group operations that are available for a data source implementing the GSF Grafana interface, e.g., [openHistorian](https://github.com/GridProtectionAlliance/openHistorian).
 Note that any data source that implements the [GrafanaDataSourceBase](https://github.com/GridProtectionAlliance/gsf/blob/master/Source/Libraries/Adapters/GrafanaAdapters/GrafanaDataSourceBase.cs) class will automatically inherit this functionality.

 ## Group Operations